jjhhjjhhjjhh/vscode-wpengine-database-client/README.md

 # WPEngine Client
 This will eventually be a vscode extention to help import/export databases from/to WPEngine sites.
 Right now, it's just a fork of cweijan's db client.

+If you're trying to figure out how to import/export databases from/to WPEngine, check out this repo's wiki.

 ## Database Client

 Database Client for Visual Studio Code.
 It supports databases MySQL/MariaDB, Microsoft SQL Server, PostgreSQL, SQLite, MongoDB, Redis, and ElasticSearch.